Variational description of uniform Lyapunov exponents via adapted metrics on exterior products: Infinitesimal growth exponents and Lyapunov metrics for cocycles in Banach spaces

 Note that $\alpha^{+}_{\mathfrak{n}}(q)$ is given by the supremum of pointwise derivatives.
-Usually, logarithmic norms are defined by taking the supremum first and then differentiating (see S.M.~Lozinskii~\cite{Lozinskii1958}; N.V.~Kuznetsov and V.~Reitmann \cite{KuzMokKuzKud2020}; A.~Davydov et al. \cite{Davydovetal2024}).
-Firstly, such a definition is inappropriate in infinite dimensions where $A(q)$ is unbounded.
-Secondly, following this definition one omits the exact Growth Formula \eqref{EQ: SeminormsGrowthViaInfExponentsEq}. \end{remark}
+Usually, logarithmic norms are defined by taking the supremum first and then differentiating, see \cite{Lozinskii1958, KuzMokKuzKud2020, Davydovetal2024}.
+First, such a definition is inappropriate in infinite dimensions where $A(q)$ is unbounded.
+Second, following this definition, one omits the exact Growth Formula \eqref{EQ: SeminormsGrowthViaInfExponentsEq}.
+For bounded operators, both definitions coincide (this can be proven analogously to Theorem \ref{TH: RegularityOfTraceExponentAndCoincidence}). \end{remark}